rrgmc/debefix/README.md

 ### Sub-packages

-- [filter](filter/): simple methods to find and extract data from parsed or resolved data, and doing transformations to objects like entities.
+- [filter](https://pkg.go.dev/github.com/rrgmc/debefix/filter): simple methods to find and extract data from parsed or resolved data, and doing transformations to objects, like entities.
 Can be used to get test data from fixtures.
-- [value](value/): value parsers both for "Load" and "Resolve", like UUID.
+- [value](https://pkg.go.dev/github.com/rrgmc/debefix/value): value parsers both for "Load" and "Resolve", like UUID.

 # License